 Most programs start with 16-week programs leading up to the marathon, but Hadfield and Koop recommend about 20 weeks to prepare.
 "If a vacation, ache or pain, illness or project detours your marathon training, you'll have plenty of time to get back on track," Hadfield says.

 How far should I be running when I start training?

-Hadfield suggests having a strong base before starting a training program, ideally running at least three to four times per week for 30-45 minutes each and the ability to run six miles for a long run.
+Hadfield suggests having a strong base before starting a marathon training program, ideally running at least three to four times per week for 30-45 minutes each and the ability to run six miles for a long run.
 "Having a strong base reduces the risk of injury and allows you to progress safely through the training season," she says.

 Aside from being athletic in high school and running the mile in gym class, Barron lacked a running base.
 She built her base by starting slow and setting small goals.
 "Each time I would reach one small goal I created another," she says.
 "The marathon is too far away and way too scary for that to be the goal.
 You need to be able to accomplish something every few weeks."